Natalia-Vladimirova/Natalia-Vladimirova.github.io/FrontCamp/task5/README.md

 db_dump \<db_user\> \<db_password\>

-For calculating the class with the best average student performance run the next command (you should restore a collection; see link in the 4th point):
+For calculating the class with the best average student performance run the next command:
 calc \<db_user\> \<db_password\>